Geonovum/sospilot/docs/smartemission.rst

 * Last Measurements Layers: per-component a Layer showing the last known measurements for each station
 * Measurements History Layers: per-component a Layer showing measurements over time for each station

-To discern among RIVM LML and Smart Emission data, the latter Stations are rendered as pink icons.
+To discern among RIVM LML and Smart Emission data, the latter Stations are rendered as pink-purple icons.
-The measurement data (circles) have a pink border.
+The measurement data (circles) have a pink-purple border.

 Stations Layer
 ~~~~~~~~~~~~~~

-See Figure below (pink triangles).
+See Figure below (pink-purple triangles).
 Clicking on a Station provides more detailed info via WMS ``GetFeatureInfo``.

 .. figure:: _static/smartem/stations-viewer.jpg
    :align: center